 Offset replacement planting to compensate for the loss of the tree as part of this development should be such, that a net increase of canopy cover is ascertained within a 5-year time period.
-Species selection should be in co-ordination with Northern Beaches Council and consist of tree species which are endemic to the local area and suited to the size of the area of which they are planted.
+Species selection should consist of tree species which are endemic to the local area and suited to the size of the area of which they are planted.